dark-coder12/search-robots-react/README.md

 # search-robots-react
 A React based app that uses JSON parsing to load robots, then effectively searches and displays them through React Components.
+Features the latest version of React as well as React Hooks such as useEffect, useState.

 - Download / Clone the project on your device.
 - run npm install